 We had long dreamed of owning our own home, which with our lack of regular income seemed like The Impossible Dream.
 But in planning our move to Abruzzo nearly 10 years ago, we learned that property values in these inland villages of the south are unbelievably low.

-So low, in fact, we were convinced Mario’s coworker had to be exaggerating.
+So low, in fact, we were convinced Hubby’s coworker had to be exaggerating.
 Houses for only €20,000-35,000 — impossible!!
 But it turned out she was right!
 We hadn’t looked at many when the realtor showed us this little place.
 And what can I say?

 Love at first sight